-Jalen Hurts made history in 2023, not just with his performance on the field, but through his off-field ventures.
-The Eagles’ star quarterback broke new ground by assembling an all-female management team, becoming the first player in NFL history to do so.
+Jalen Hurts made history in 2023, not just with his performance on the field but in off-field ventures as well.
+The Philadelphia Eagles’ star quarterback broke new ground by assembling an all-female management team, becoming the first player in NFL history to do so.

 Advertisement

-95% of certified NFL agents are men.
-But Hurts wanted to break away from the mold.
-He shared, in a statement, that he admires women because of the hard work they do without ever receiving as much credit as men, so it only made sense for him to give them their due flowers.
-That decision has paid off, clearly.
-So, let’s meet the team!
+Men dominate player-management positions in the NFL — 95% of certified NFL agents are male.
+Hurts wanted to break away from the mold.
+However, he also had valid reasons for it.
+The QB has shared that he admires women because of the hard work they put in without ever receiving as much credit as men.

 Nicole was the one who negotiated Hurts’ record-setting $255 million contract in 2023, which made him the highest-paid player in the game at the time.
-It’s safe to say she’s done her job—and then some—for Hurts.
+Evidently, she’s done her job well for Hurts.

 Nicole Lynn sent Jalen Hurts a “hail mary” Instagram DM after his college career ended: